Hong Chau: 2006–2017: Early work and breakthrough with Downsizing

-2018–2020: Further success and leading roles
+2018–2020: Leading roles

 Following Downsizing, in 2018, Hong Chau was one of 928 new members invited by the Academy of Motion Picture Arts and Sciences.
 She appeared in guest roles in several TV series, including BoJack Horseman and Forever.
-She had a supporting role as a corporate secretary in the first season of the TV series Homecoming.
+She had a supporting role as a corporate secretary in the first season of the Amazon Prime Video series Homecoming.
 The Ringer's Alison Herman said another actor would have sought to accumulate more recurring roles on TV series.
 Herman said, "In the Peak TV Era, Chau opted for something much savvier: taking some choice guest parts in a few critically acclaimed TV shows ...
 Chau benefits from these shows' prestige; the shows benefit from her talents."
 In 2019, The Hollywood Reporter's Rebecca Sun said since Downsizing, "Chau has appeared in a series of critically acclaimed projects."

 Chau had her first leading roles in the films Driveways and American Woman, both released at film festivals in 2019.
 For Driveways, Chau was familiar with director Andrew Ahn's previous film Spa Night, recognized his name when he contacted her with an offer for the role, and readily accepted the offer.
-Also in 2019, Chau appeared in the limited series Watchmen as the trillionaire Lady Trieu, whose performance The Hollywood Reporter's TV critic Tim Goodman said was one of the series' "exceptional, memorable performances".
+Also in 2019, Chau appeared in the HBO limited series Watchmen as the trillionaire Lady Trieu, whose performance The Hollywood Reporter's TV critic Tim Goodman said was one of the series' "exceptional, memorable performances".
 Following the 2020 video-on-demand release of Driveways, Rolling Stone's Maria Fontoura wrote that Chau has a "cool tenacity" in her roles.
 Fontoura said, "Whether she's playing a mysterious mogul, a secretive secretary, or a grieving single mother, the actress is steely, whip-smart, and deceptively powerful."

 In May 2020, Chau had a larger role in Homecoming's second season, in which she moves from secretary to a person in charge in the series's featured corporation.
 Entertainment Tonight's Stacy Lambe said Chau "has become something of a scene stealer over the years".
 Lambe said, "What's notable about most of her projects is that they feature a diverse cast of actors of color who get to shine in unexpected ways," highlighting Treme, Watchmen, and Homecoming.
 While Chau had filmed a small part as Opal Koboi in the 2020 film Artemis Fowl, her appearance was ultimately cut.
 Her character's voice was used, but Chau was not officially credited.
 Her deleted scene became available on Disney+.